fasten-project/fasten/README.md

 - If you encounter "PF4J annotation processor" error when building the project, follow the below steps:
     - Go to Preferences -> Build, Execution, Deployment -> Compiler -> Annotation Processors .
     - For the annotation profile of the module you are trying to build/run, select "Obtain processors from classpath".

+You now can start contributing to the FASTEN project.
+We'll be happy to review any code you have submitted.
+Also feel free to check out a more [detailed guide](https://github.com/fasten-project/fasten/wiki/Development-Environment) on how to set up a development environment.

 ## Join the community